casterbn/QtCompile/library/home-Index Page.md

 # Fsu0413's Original Qt builds

+## IMPORTANT: Recent update of macOS breaks my build

+A recent update of macOS breaks everything on my local environment.
+I don't know if I can fix the problem quickly.
+Probably a reinstall of OS and a reconfigure of environment will be a solution.

+In fact the build environment of macOS computers is running on NFS because of the limited space of the hard disk on it.
+I will reconsider attaching a hard disk and mount it on the computer which runs macOS, but I don't know if it is able to do so.
+(Mac products are often able to ship with expensive high capacity SSDs which price is unaffordable for me by now)

+## IMPORTANT: Windows 10 environment has recently reinstalled

+It was because of my new hard disk installed on this computer.
+This reinstallation affects Windows MSVC builds since MSVC compilers and Windows SDKs are reinstalled.

 ## GPG sign

 I am working on a method to GPG sign every package, but I didn't find a good method.